 For all the details on what we usually do at our house, check out this post.
 THIS year, I’m going to throw some canned cinnamon rolls in a bundt cake pan and make a super easy faux king cake.
 ‘Cause I’m just not in a baking from scratch place right now.

-For dinner, I’m going to make my shrimp etoufee recipe (you can find it in the comments of this post) because I have big kids I can make peel the shrimp, and after that it’s pretty easy.
+For dinner, I’m going to make my shrimp etoufee recipe (you can find it in this post) because I have big kids I can make peel the shrimp, and after that it’s pretty easy.

 Then we’ll eat up what we can of the treats, and toss the rest.
 And maybe a family dance party, and maybe a family movie.
 But it’s going to be fun.